jarrettmeyer/jarrettmeyer.github.io/_posts/2016-11-03-hive-and-r-playing-nicely-together.md

 library(RJDBC)
 ```

 Our first task is to update the Java class path.
 The JDBC driver needs to know where to find classes.
 This next block of code will do this for us.
+The directories listed below will be different depending on your platform and installation.

 ```r
 options(java.parameters = '-Xmx8g')